giantswarm/test-infra/docs/create-tekton-task.md

 You can discover the upstream docs on Tekton tasks here: https://tekton.dev/docs/pipelines/tasks/

-An example can look like this:
+An example task might look like this:
 ```yaml
 apiVersion: tekton.dev/v1beta1
 kind: Task